FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Actor**: Participant
 * **Description**: This use case exists so that the participant can ask questions to the Speaker during the conference.
-* **Preconditions and Postconditions**: In order to ask a question to the Speaker, the Participant must first login into the application and select the conference that is occuring in the schedule.
-Then, the question will be uploaded.
+* **Preconditions and Postconditions**: In order to ask a question to the Speaker, the Participant must first login into the application and join the conference that is occuring.
+Then, the question must be written in the conference chat and it will be uploaded.

 * **Normal Flow**:
    * The Participant logs in;
-   * The Participant selects the time schedule icon;
+   * The Participant selects the Join Meeting button;
-   * The Participant selects the Conference that is occuring;
+   * The Participant writes the Conference ID;
-   * The Participant inserts a question in the Question area.
+   * The Participant sends a question in the chat.

 * **Alternative Flows and Exceptions**:
    * The Participant logs in;
-   * The Participant selects the time schedule icon;
+   * The Participant selects the Join Meeting button;
-   * The Participant selects a Conference that is not occuring;
+   * The Participant writes a wrong Conference ID;
-   * That Conference will no be displayed.
+   * That Participant doesn't join the Conference.

  **Vote in the Most Interesting Questions:**